lindanimasinga/java-angular/README.md

 ## LIVE demo hosted on AWS elastic bean stalk
 Here is the url to the Angular application: http://assessment-env.eba-jsk3jput.us-east-1.elasticbeanstalk.com/

+The Web page includes a home page users can register thier name surname and ID number.
+If invalid SA id number is entered.
+The api returns an error message displayed on the page.

+To view reports, navigate on the menu and click report, delete users.

 Here is the url to Swagger docs:  http://assessment-env.eba-jsk3jput.us-east-1.elasticbeanstalk.com/swagger-ui.html

 ## Building the Angular project